Top 5 Vegan Breakfast Spots in Charlotte

 Pretty much any time of day, there will be something for vegans at Common Market.
 Typically have a vegan brunch special on Sunday, but serve The Scrambler (tofu, red onion, vegenaise, spinach, vegan cheese and optional vegan chorizo) daily.

-If you need a dependable stop to find a cheap, delicious glazed doughnut in the Park Road Shopping Center.
+If you need a dependable stop to find a delicious glazed doughnut (and a few other options) in the Park Road Shopping Center or Optimist Hall.

 Offer both a menu-specified Vegan Tofu Scramble and Vegan BBQ Burrito.
 A few other items are likely vegan if they leave off the cheese, but the burrito sounds like a solid option.